Review of heat and charge transport in strongly magnetized relativistic plasmas: Kubo's formalism for thermal and electrical conductivities

 It should be noted that the above analysis accounts only for the partial contributions of fermions to the thermal conductivity.
 Strictly speaking, however, one should also include a contribution of plasmons (i.e., medium-modified photons).
-The estimate of the latter can be obtained using the same arguments as in the absence of the magnetic field \cite{Shovkovy:2002kv},
+The estimate of the latter can be obtained using the same arguments as in the absence of the magnetic field \cite{Hosoya:1983id,Shovkovy:2002kv},

 where we used an order of magnitude estimate for the photon damping rate, $\Gamma_\gamma\sim \alpha |eB|/T$.
-In the strong magnetic field limit, the photon contribution given in Eq.~(\ref{kappa-photon}) is suppressed and, therefore, expected to be negligible compared to the longitudinal thermal conductivity from fermions.
-Nonetheless, it could still be comparable or even larger than the transverse contribution due to charged fermions.
+In the strong magnetic field limit, the photon contribution given in Eq.~(\ref{kappa-photon}) is suppressed and is therefore negligible compared to the fermionic contribution to the thermal conductivity.

-As evident from Eq.~(\ref{kappa-11}), the $n$th partial contribution to the transverse conductivity is proportional to a product of Lorentzian functions peaked at two adjacent Landau levels (with $k_0 = \pm E_n$ and $k_0 = \pm E_{n+1}$).
+As evident from Eq.~(\ref{sigma-11}), the $n$th partial contribution to the transverse electrical conductivity is proportional to a product of Lorentzian functions peaked at two adjacent Landau levels (with $k_0 = \pm E_n$ and $k_0 = \pm E_{n+1}$).
 In the presence of a sufficiently strong magnetic field, and assuming weak interactions, these Lorentzians have little overlap because the damping rate is small compared to the Landau-level spacing.
 This regime naturally arises in a QED plasma when $\sqrt{|eB|} \lesssim T/\alpha$.
-Consequently, each partial contribution to the transverse conductivity is suppressed.
-Physically, this reflects the fact that transverse transport is mediated by quantum transitions (or ``jumps") between adjacent Landau levels.
+Consequently, each partial contribution to the transverse electrical conductivity is suppressed.
+Physically, this reflects the fact that transverse charge transport is mediated by quantum transitions (or ``jumps") between adjacent Landau levels.
 In the limit of vanishing interaction strength, i.e., $\alpha \to 0$, these transitions are effectively forbidden.
 Then, fermions remain confined to their Landau orbits, and transverse transport becomes negligible.